Lebanon begins all-day curfew as virus spins out of control

 The massive explosion caused by the detonation of a stockpile of poorly stored ammonium nitrate ravaged the city, killing over 200 people and injuring thousands.

-On Thursday, police manned checkpoints around the country, checking motorists’ permits to be on the road.
+On Thursday, police manned checkpoints around the country, checking motorists’ permits to be on the road and creating traffic jams in some cases.
 The curfew is the strictest since the start of the pandemic.
 For the first time, even supermarkets were told to close their doors and open for delivery only.
+That decision triggered three days of chaotic panic buying as worried citizens emptied shelves at supermarkets and grocery stores.

 Lebanon had only just announced a nationwide lockdown last week.
 But many, including the health minister and officials on a government committee, considered it to be too lenient because it exempted many sectors.
 In some areas of the country, it was business as usual, leading to more calls for a complete shutdown and curfew.